Cardplayers in a Sunlit Room: Fingerprint

 In 2019, conservators discovered a fingerprint impression in the lower right corner of the painting.
 The print, likely a thumb, was made in wet paint prior to varnishing.
 Art historian Anita Jansen suggests it is almost certainly the artist's own print.
 Its presence in the original paint layer implies direct artist involvement, possibly resulting from de Hooch handling the canvas while the paint was still wet.

-History

-Decades before the discovery of Vermeer and his relation to de Hooch in 1819, this painting was valued at 700 guineas in the Carlton House inventory before being sold to George IV in 1825 for £700.
-The painting currently resides at the Picture Gallery of Buckingham Palace, having been added to the collection in 1841.
+Provenance

+The painting was previously in the Amsterdam collections of Isaac Walraven (sold 1765 for 450 florins) and Nicolaas Doekscheer (sold 1789 for 500 florins).
+It likely descended through the Hoofman family to Pieter Nicolaaes Quarles van Ufford, who sold it in 1818 for 2,270 florins.
+After passing through the hands of dealer Jan Hulswit, it was purchased by Christianus Johannes Nieuwenhuys in 1822 for 2,500 florins and subsequently owned by Baron Charles Frédéric Ernest Louis de Mecklenberg; it was then acquired by London dealer John Smith in 1824 for 15,000 francs.
+On 27 April 1825, Lord Farnborough purchased the work for George IV for £700.

+The painting has been part of the Royal Collection at Buckingham Palace since 1841.